Nectandra

-Nectandra is a genus of plant in the family Lauraceae.
-They are primarily Neotropical, with Nectandra coriacea being the only species reaching the southernmost United States.
+Nectandra is a genus of flowering plants in the family Lauraceae.
+They are primarily Neotropical, ranging from northern Mexico through Central America, the Caribbean, and tropical South America to northern Argentina.
 They have fruit with various medical effects.
 Sweetwood is a common name for some plants in this genus.

+Several species formerly placed in Nectandra are now placed in genus Damburneya.

 Description

 They are trees and bushes, hermaphrodites.
 The leaves are alternate, entire, glabrous or pubescent pinnatinervias with longitudinal grooves.
 Simple, alternate, petiole 0.9 to 2.2 cm in length canalicular limbo 11 to 28 cm long and 5 to 11 cm wide, with 16–28 secondary veins; base acute decurrent and revolute, entire, apex elliptically shaped, green dark, and very oblique secondary veins visible on the underside.
 Terminal buds are whitish.
 The inflorescences are pseudo-axillary and paniculate, the last divisions cimosas, mostly somewhat pubescent, the flowers are small, rarely more than 1 cm in diameter, and white or greenish tepals equal.
 The fruit is an ovoid, fleshy drupe with a reddish-pink dome, green when immature and black when ripe.